 This is not true.
-There are over 700 PEOs that comprise a billion dollar industry.
+There are over 700 PEOs that comprise a billion-dollar industry.
 Why is this industry successful?
 Because the PEO concept works!
 The new financial and legal implications passed down by the ACA are the number one reason small businesses consider a PEO.
-Researching and paying for the benefits and insurance that a company must now provide is costly and time consuming.
+Researching and paying for the benefits and insurance that a company must now provide is costly and time-consuming.
 PEOs can provide these services for a fraction of what it would cost to go out on your own.
-Many times with the savings from being on the PEOs large group medical plan, the PEOs cost is $0 and there are many times when you see a significant net savings from working with a PEO!
+Many times with the savings from being on the PEOs large group medical plan, the PEOs cost is $0 and there are many times when you see a significant net saving from working with a PEO!

 This is not true.
 The PEO is a separate legal entity and as such they have their own EPLI insurance plan and any lawsuits against them would not affect your company at all.

 The PEO is Just a Glorified Staffing Company